Healthy at Home – Feelings

 This article will expand.
 There is too much to talk about, to put it all in one blog.
 The feelings of overwhelm, fear (many fears), powerlessness, empathy, anger, and confusion, can be converted to feelings of nurturing, hopefulness, and competence.

 Like feelings, racism and abuse of power can be changed.
-Through history there have been people who worked to identify, express, and even change these things.
+Undeniably throughout history there have been people who worked to identify, express, and even change these things.
 Many of us would rather do what we do with our feelings and carry on.
 We have a choice.
 We can do nothing and let it go.

 There are some links at the bottom of the page for direction to help facilitate discussions on racism.